 A public agency may charge and collect a reasonable fee from members of the public that request a copy of an environmental document, so long as the fee does not exceed the cost of reproduction.
-The kinds of "environmental documents" that CEQA specifically allows public agencies to seek reimbursement for include: initial studies, negative declarations, mitigated negative declaration, or mitigated negative declaration.
+The kinds of "environmental documents" that CEQA specifically allows public agencies to seek reimbursement for include: initial studies, negative declarations, mitigated negative declarations, draft and final EIRs, and documents prepared as a substitute for an EIR, negative declaration, or mitigated negative declaration.

-The Commission may choose to make documents available to the public-at-large on its website or charge a reasonable fee for reproducing the document in hard-copy form, on compact discs, email attachments, or other digital transfers.
-Requests for documents made pursuant to the California Public Records Act must comply with the Government Code.
-(See, for example, Government Code section 6253.9 for information regarding providing documents in electronic format.)
+The Commission shall make CEQA-related documents (e.g., Negative Declarations, Mitigated Negative Declarations, Draft EIRs, Final EIRs, and notices relating to these documents) available to the public-at-large on its website.
+Requests for documents made pursuant to the

+California Public Records Act must comply with the Government Code.
+(See, for example, Government Code section 7922.570 for information regarding providing documents in electronic format.)